Self-playing Adversarial Language Game Enhances LLM Reasoning: Experiments

 \paragraph{Evaluation} To evaluate the LLMs' performance, we consider the following two perspectives: \begin{itemize}[leftmargin=14pt] \item \textit{Reasoning Benchmarks: } To test the reasoning ability, we consider the following commonly used benchmarks including BIG-Bench Hard (BBH)~\citep{suzgun2022challenging}, ARC easy (ARC-e) \& challenge (ARC-c)~\citep{Clark2018ThinkYH}, Mutual~\citep{mutual}, WinoGrande~\citep{sakaguchi2019winogrande}, LogiQA2~\citep{10174688}, PIQA~\citep{Bisk2020}.
 BBH requires the exact match of the generated answers, the other benchmarks are all within the multiple-choice form.
 Besides reasoning metrics, we test MMLU~\citep{DBLP:journals/corr/abs-2009-03300} as a general performance evaluation for LLMs.
 Additionally, we calculate the geometric mean of the numerical results of all benchmarks as an overall performance measurement.
-More benchmark details can be found in Appendix~\ref{sec:evaluation-benchmark-details}. \item \textit{Game Win Rates: } Besides the general LLM capabilities, we report the win rates on a testing vocabulary $\gV_\text{test}$ to validate if the game skills of LLMs improve through the reinforcement learning of self-play. $\gV_\text{test}$ contains 150 typical words manually selected for different topics maintaining a strong diversity.
+More details can be found in Appendix~\ref{sec:evaluation-benchmark-details}. \item \textit{Game Win Rates: } Besides the general LLM capabilities, we report the win rates on a testing vocabulary $\gV_\text{test}$ to validate if the game skills of LLMs improve through self-play.
+Following \citet{abdulhai2023lmrl}, we use the same keyword list in \textit{20-Question} as $\gV_\text{test}$, which contains 168 typical words manually selected from diverse daily objects.
 We denote the number of winning episodes as $N_\text{win}$, the number of losing episodes as $N_\text{lose}$, and the number of tied games as $N_\text{tie}$.
-Then the player win rate is calculated as $(N_\text{win} + 0.5 N_\text{tie})/( N_\text{win} + N_\text{loss }+ N_\text{tie})$.
+Then, the player win rate is calculated as $(N_\text{win} + 0.5 N_\text{tie})/( N_\text{win} + N_\text{loss }+ N_\text{tie})$.
 The invalid game episodes, where LLM players do not strictly follow the game rules, are ignored. \end{itemize}